 Table A31.
-Salmonella surveillance programme for the turkey flocks, 2021 a) Sampling requirements set out by Regulation (EC) 1190/2012 and Danish Order no. 1819 of 02/12/2020.
+Salmonella surveillance programme for the turkey flocks, 2021 a) Sampling requirements set out by Regulation (EC) 1190/2012 and Danish Order no. 1819 of 02/12/2020. b) Samples collected by the food business operator or the local food control offices.

 Time Samples taken Material

 Turkey production

 Max.
-21 days before slaughter a,b Per flock 2 pairs of boot swabs.
+21 days before slaughter ^{a,b} Per flock 2 pairs of boot swabs.
 Analysed individually